 The Best Beard Dyes

-True Sons’ demi-permanent dye comes in an aerosol foam canister, which gives it one of the longest shelf lives among other options, along with Simpler Hair Color below.
-(Many other dyes will oxidize and be rendered ineffective after a month or two.)
+True Sons’ demi-permanent dye comes in an aerosol foam canister, which may give it one of the longest shelf lives among other options, along with Simpler Hair Color below.
 The formula is also pre-mixed, so there is no step of adding developer with the dye formula (as outlined below in our “How to Apply” section).
 It can be used on the scalp, face, and body, and delivers a “blended” result, which gives grays a soft, natural coloring without dyeing everything one solid flat block color.

 It combines both HPPS and PTDS dyeing agents, and one bottle can get roughly up to a dozen applications on a short beard.
 True Sons carries seven shades, from ginger and blonde to brown black and true black, it’s got something that will carefully match your natural shade.

 Already one of the most trusted names in salon-caliber hair dyes, Madison Reed is venturing into the men’s / facial hair territory now.
 One great temperature check for Madison Reed is that its hair dye is formulated in the EU (in Italy, specifically).
-The product standards in the EU are far stricter than in the US, so there are far fewer chemicals that they’re allowed to use in their ingredients.
-This is promising for the health of your hair, especially considering that Madison Reed’s formula also contains eucalyptus leaf oil, hops extract, and antioxidant black pepper seed, which together plump hair full of antioxidants, moisture, and natural shine.
+The product standards in the EU tend to be stricter than in the US, so there are far fewer chemicals that they’re allowed to use in their ingredients.
+This is promising for the health of your hair, especially considering that Madison Reed’s formula also contains eucalyptus leaf oil, hops extract, and antioxidant black pepper seed, which together plump hair full of antioxidants, moisture, and natural shine, according to the brand.
 This one does practice the typical 2-step process of applying dye and then adding the activator/developer (and is suggested that you apply them one after the next rather than mixing them together for a single application).
-You should get 4-6 applications for a short beard out of this one, at minimum, but expect a shorter shelf life than aerosol cans since some oxygen will enter the tubes during use.
+You should get 4-6 applications for a short beard out of this one, at minimum, but expect a shorter shelf life than aerosol cans since some oxygen may enter the tubes during use.
 (You’ll be fine if you use it all in a month or two.)
 Its primary dyeing agent is PTDS.

 Truth be told, Just for Men gets the job done when you need a quick, light touch up.
 So, for guys with just a few grays/blondes and who won’t be using it across their entire beard, Just for Men is a terrific pick.
-You only have to be cognisant of its use of PPD, the ingredient that all the other brands above proudly avoid.
-(It’s on par with the debate over using aluminum antiperspirants, or avoiding the ingredient altogether.
-Some people have severe reactions, but by and large, most people are totally fine.)
+You only have to be cognizant of its use of PPD, the ingredient that all the other brands above proudly avoid.
 For a short beard, you’ll get 2-3 uses out of the two-step formula, wherein you blend the developer and dye together before brushing them into your whiskers.
-After a month or 2 of opening the tiny tubes, you’ll notice that they’ve oxidized and won’t dye anymore.
+After a month or 2 of opening the tiny tubes, you might notice that they’ve oxidized and won’t dye anymore.
 It’s the cheapest option of the lot, too, but the value of the other products (far more applications for your money, and longer shelf life, not to mention better ingredients) paints a good argument for them.

 So, all things considered, it is recommended with caution.
 I use it most often myself (and love the other picks here), but I’m also only dyeing sparse blondes and grays.
 As soon as they grow more prominently, I’ll without question upgrade to any of the picks above.